foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia-og/faq.md

     Additionally, these other pools do not use a collateral based system, so users cheating the pool by multi farming on other pools reduce your profit greatly on these pools.

-??? question "Will the OG pool continue to work after the official pooling protocol is released?"
-    Yes, this pool is here to stay

 ## Multi-Farming

 ??? question "Can i farm my OG plots on Foxy and my portable plots somewhere else?"